cobalthq/cobalt-product-public-docs/content/en/Integrations/Azure DevOps/troubleshoot-azure-devops-integration.md

 The forms do not appear when attempting to set up a connection or configure Azure DevOps for a pentest.

-Possible reasons:
+Possible reason:
 - Blocked cookies: If your browser is set to block all third-party cookies, you must allow cookies for `cobalt.io` by following [these instructions](https://support.google.com/chrome/answer/95647?sjid=8733712878597538106-NA#zippy=%2Callow-or-block-third-party-cookies%2Callow-third-party-cookies-for-a-specific-site).
-- Outdated cookies: If this is your first time using the Azure DevOps integration in the Cobalt platform, you must first [clear Cobalt session cookies](/integrations/azure-devops/troubleshoot-azure-devops-integration/#clear-cobalt-session-cookies).

 ## Work Items Are Not Being Created